Overview

 is configured to use the provider PEPS (registering to PEPS is required to download the products, see how to register to a provider)Search: Sentinel 2 Level-1C products (i.e. images) are searched for over an area in France in March 2021.

-Crunch: A decicated filter - that we call cruncher - provided by
+Crunch: Two dedicated filters - that we call crunchers - provided by

 eodag

-is used to select products with a cloud cover less than 10%.Serialize: Save the filtered products as a GeoJSON file.
+are used to select products with a cloud cover less than 30% and covering the city of Toulouse (France).Serialize: Save the filtered products as a GeoJSON file.

 Download: The products are downloaded.